Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Ramanujan identities

-and the accent $ ' $ denotes the following derivative:
+and the accent $ ' $ denotes the following derivative

 It is at times more convenient to work with Fourier expansions of the automorphic forms we will introduce.
-The `nome' in our conventions is $ q = \text{e}^{2\pi\ii\,\tau} $, and when working with $ q $-series, the superscript $ ' $ is equivalent to
+The `nome' in our conventions is $ q = \text{e}^{2\pi\ii \tau} $, and when working with $ q $-series, the accent~$ ' $ is

-The solution to the generalized Halphen system can be obtained explicitly in terms of hypergeometric functions whose arguments depend on the hauptmoduln of the Hecke group \cite[Theorem 3(i)]{Doran:2013npa}.
-We have included a few details about these solutions and their Fourier expansions in Appendix \ref{app:Fourier}; in particular, it will be important to keep in mind that some of our normalizations differ from those of \cite{Doran:2013npa}.
+The solution to the generalized Halphen system can be obtained explicitly in terms of hypergeometric functions whose arguments depend on the standard hauptmodul of the Hecke group \cite[Theorem~3(i)]{Doran:2013npa}.
+We have included a few details about these solutions and their Fourier expansions in Appendix~\ref{app:Fourier}.\footnote{It will be important to keep in mind that some of our normalizations differ from those of \cite{Doran:2013npa}.}

-The Eisenstein series $ \lbrace E_{2k} \rbrace_{k=2}^{m} $ are holomorphic automorphic forms of weight $2k$ under the Hecke group, and they have simple expressions in terms of the solutions to the generalized Halphen system \cite[see p.~707 and Theorem 4(iv)]{Doran:2013npa}.
+The Eisenstein series $ \big\lbrace E_{2k}^{(m)} \big\rbrace_{k=2}^{m} $ are holomorphic automorphic forms of weight $2k$ under the Hecke group ${\rm H}(m)$, and they have simple expressions in terms of the solutions to the generalized Halphen system \cite[see p.~707 and Theorem~4(iv)]{Doran:2013npa}.
 In order to simplify expressions, we define the linear combinations

-The automorphic forms $E_{2k}$ in these variables are
+The automorphic forms $E_{2k}^{(m)}$ in these variables are